ankitkanwar2003/PassageProcessor/README.md

 ## Description

 PassageProcessor is a Java program that implements a 2-3-4 tree data structure to process a paragraph and find various textual information related to it.
-The program provides functionalities to store and perform various operations on the stored data, such as finding the word with maximum frequency between 2 words and finding the cumulative frequency of words in the paassage between 2 words.
+The program provides functionalities to store and perform various operations on the passage.

 The program consists of two classes: